Lesterpaintstheworld/terminal-velocity/demande.md

 ### Isabella Torres' Interactions
 Isabella Torres faces numerous ethical dilemmas as an economic policy architect in the context of the emerging AI economy.
 Her interactions with [REDACTED] and [REDACTED] are pivotal in shaping her character arc.
+- **[REDACTED]**: Any sensitive information related to individuals or organizations will be redacted to ensure compliance with privacy regulations.

 #### Interaction Scenarios
 1. **Debate with [REDACTED]**: In a heated discussion, Isabella challenges [REDACTED] on the implications of AI autonomy, questioning whether technological advancements might exacerbate existing inequalities.